Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/unique_key.md

 ## Default

 This parameter is optional.
-If you don't provide a `unique_key`, adapters will default to using `incremental_strategy: append`.
+If you don't provide a `unique_key`, your adapter will default to using `incremental_strategy: append`.

 If you leave out the `unique_key` parameter and use strategies like `merge`, `insert_overwrite`, `delete+insert`, or `microbatch`, the adapter will fall back to using `incremental_strategy: append`.